Eliminate Critical Risks in the Cloud

 Public cloud

 • Data encryption to protect sensitive information: In a public cloud environment, resources are hosted offsite and are often shared with other organizations.
-Implementing robust encryption protocols for data at rest and in transit ensures that sensitive information remains confidential, even in a shared environment.
+Implementing solid encryption protocols for data at rest and in transit ensures that sensitive information remains confidential, even in a shared environment.

 • Secure access to public cloud resources: Given the open nature of the public cloud, it's crucial to have rigid access controls.
 This includes secure VPNs, multi-factor authentication, and strict IAM policies.